Shilder25/x.x.x.x/replit.md

 # Overview

 TradingAgents is an autonomous AI-powered prediction market trading system that orchestrates multiple AI models (ChatGPT, Gemini, Qwen, Deepseek, Grok) to analyze and place bets on Opinion.trade markets.
-The system operates as a competitive arena where different AI "firms" make independent trading decisions based on multi-source data analysis (technical indicators, sentiment, news, volatility) and compete for the best Sharpe Ratio.
+The system acts as a competitive arena where different AI "firms" make independent trading decisions based on multi-source data analysis (technical indicators, sentiment, news, volatility) and compete for the best Sharpe Ratio.
 It features a Flask REST API backend for autonomous trading logic and a Next.js React frontend ("Alpha Arena UI") for real-time monitoring and visualization.

-The system is designed for deployment on Railway with automatic daily prediction cycles, comprehensive risk management through a 4-tier adaptive system, and bankroll protection mechanisms.
-It operates in two modes: TEST mode (small amounts for safe experimentation) and PRODUCTION mode (real trading with larger capital).
+The system is designed for deployment on Railway with automatic daily prediction cycles, comprehensive risk management through a 4-tier adaptive system, and bankroll protection mechanisms, operating in TEST and PRODUCTION modes.

-# Recent Changes (November 17, 2025)

-**Latest Updates - Enhanced Logging & CATEGORICAL Market Support:**

-1. **Logger Integration** - Replaced all print() with logger.info/warning/error()
-   - Changed all `print()` statements to use `autonomous_logger` for proper Railway log visibility
-   - Now using `logger.info()` for [ORDER DEBUG], [PAGINATION], etc. - these will appear in Railway logs
-   - Added `logger.error()` for [ORDER FAILED] with full SDK errno/errmsg details
-   - Critical for diagnosing why orders fail even with sufficient BNB gas

-2. **CATEGORICAL Market Support** - Access to 100-200+ markets instead of just 28
-   - System now fetches **BOTH** `TopicType.BINARY` and `TopicType.CATEGORICAL` markets
-   - BINARY: Simple YES/NO markets (e.g., "Will BTC hit $100k?")
-   - CATEGORICAL: Multi-option markets (e.g., "Fed Rate Dec" with 4 rate options: "50+ bps decrease", "25 bps decrease", "No change", "25+ bps increase")
-   - Each option in CATEGORICAL markets is treated as a separate YES/NO betting opportunity
-   - Each option gets its own `yes_token_id` and `no_token_id` for independent betting
-   - Expected to increase available markets from 28 to 100-200+ for more betting opportunities
-   - Example: "Fed Rate Dec" becomes 4 separate events the AI can analyze and bet on

-3. **Enhanced Debug Logging** - Full error visibility for troubleshooting
-   - Added `[ORDER DEBUG]` logs showing exact order parameters before SDK call
-   - Added `[ORDER FAILED]` logs with errno/errmsg from Opinion.trade SDK
-   - Added `[CATEGORICAL]` logs showing option extraction from multi-option markets
-   - All pagination logs now use logger instead of print for Railway visibility

-**Testing Status:**
-- ⏳ Pending test on Railway with BNB-funded wallet
-- ⏳ Verification that CATEGORICAL markets are fetched successfully
-- ⏳ Verification that SDK error details now appear in logs

-# Previous Changes (November 16, 2025)

-**Critical Fixes Implemented:**

-1. **Pagination Fix** - Resolved "only 2 categories" issue
-   - Implemented multi-page fetching in `opinion_trade_api.py::get_available_events()`
-   - Now fetches up to 200 markets across ALL categories (not just first 20)
-   - Pagination loop walks through pages in 20-market batches until reaching limit or end of data
-   - Each market requires individual `get_market()` call to fetch full details including token IDs

-2. **Fee Calculation Fix** - Corrected EV calculation to prevent rejecting positive-EV bets
-   - Refactored `autonomous_engine.py::_calculate_expected_value()` for clarity
-   - Opinion.trade's 3% taker fee now correctly applies ONLY to payout when winning (not to purchase cost)
-   - Formula: `net_ev = gross_ev - fee_cost` where `fee_cost = probability * bet_size * taker_fee`
-   - Verified with unit tests (`test_ev_calculation.py`) - all scenarios pass
-   - Previous formula was mathematically correct but less clear; new version makes fee treatment explicit

-3. **Detailed Logging** - Enhanced observability for debugging
-   - Added comprehensive logging throughout `autonomous_engine.py`
-   - Logs show: total events fetched, per-category breakdown, EV calculations, rejection reasons
-   - Uses tagged prefixes: `[PAGINATION]`, `[EV DEBUG]`, `[CATEGORY]`, `[APPROVED BET]`
-   - Enables diagnosis of why system isn't making expected bets

-4. **Simulation Mode Bug Fix** - Fixed AttributeError crash
-   - Added `self.simulation_mode = 0` to `AutonomousEngine.__init__()`
-   - System now always operates in real betting mode (no simulation)
-   - Fixed crash: "AttributeError: 'AutonomousEngine' object has no attribute 'simulation_mode'"
-   - All AI decisions are now saved to database with correct mode flag

-5. **Enhanced Pagination (100-200 Events)** - Fixed to fetch ALL available markets
-   - Changed from `TopicStatusFilter.ACTIVATED` to `TopicStatusFilter.ALL` in `opinion_trade_api.py`
-   - Added manual filtering using `getattr(m.status, "name", str(m.status))` to exclude RESOLVED/CLOSED/CANCELLED markets
-   - Now properly handles enum status values (was failing with "TopicStatus.RESOLVED" vs "RESOLVED")
-   - System now analyzes 100-200 markets instead of only 14, providing more betting opportunities

-6. **Price Validation Bug Fix** - Eliminated false rejections (82% of bets)
-   - Removed incorrect price validation in `autonomous_engine.py::_execute_bet()`
-   - Previous bug: Compared AI probability (65%) vs market price (11.6%) and rejected if different
-   - This is WRONG - the difference is exactly what we want to exploit (market undervalued)
-   - Now only logs prices for informational purposes, allows all EV-positive bets to execute

-7. **Phantom Positions Fix** - Frontend now shows only real positions
-   - Added `status='EXECUTED'` filter in `database.py::get_active_positions_from_db()`
-   - Prevents showing FAILED/APPROVED positions that never executed on Opinion.trade
-   - Fixes issue where frontend showed positions that don't exist in actual wallet

-8. **Sports Category Filter** - Exclude sports events from AI analysis
-   - Added category filter in `opinion_trade_api.py::get_available_events()` to skip Sports markets
-   - System now focuses on financial markets (Crypto, Rates, Commodities, Politics, etc.)
-   - Sports events are identified by keywords: nfl, nba, mlb, nhl, soccer, football, basketball
-   - Reduces wasted API calls and AI analysis time on non-financial events

-9. **Enhanced Debug Logging** - Added comprehensive logging for troubleshooting (November 17, 2025)
-   - Added detailed pagination logs to track market fetching progress
-   - Added order execution logs showing exact SDK errors when bets fail
-   - Added full exception tracebacks for debugging Opinion.trade API issues
-   - Helps diagnose why only 28 markets fetched instead of 100-200
-   - Helps diagnose why all order placements are failing

-**Testing Status:**
-- ✅ Unit tests for EV calculation pass (4/4 scenarios)
-- ✅ API workflow running without errors
-- ✅ Simulation mode bug fixed - system no longer crashes on startup
-- ✅ All 3 critical fixes reviewed and approved by architect
-- ✅ Enum handling corrected for status filtering
-- ⚠️ End-to-end test from Replit blocked by Opinion.trade geo-restriction (expected; requires Railway deployment)

 # User Preferences